-- 5 Implementation of laws, regulations and programs that improve the quality and scope of environmental health programs through the state and promote uniformity in implementing such programs. - 6 Implementation of laws, regulations and programs that support the principles of Product Stewardship (also known as Extended Producer Responsibility) that directs all participants involved in the life cycle of a product to take shared responsibility for the environmental and human health impacts that result from the production, use and end of life handling of a product. - Implementation of laws regulations and programs that provide a uniform approach to the phase out of polystyrene, plastics and packaging of consumer products. - 8 Implementation of laws, regulations and programs that promote food safety and food worker rights to health care, paid sick leave and insurance. - 9 Implementation of laws and standards that promote a living wage. - 10 Implementation of laws, regulations and programs that promote the safe use and sale of produce from small community and school gardens in retail food facilities, farmer's markets and schools. - 11 Implementation of laws, regulations and programs that promote a philosophy of a Green Chemistry initiative to develop a consistent means for evaluating risk, reducing exposure, encouraging less-toxic industrial processes, and identifying safer, non-chemical alternatives.
+- 7 Implementation of laws regulations and programs that provide a uniform approach to the phase out of polystyrene, plastics and packaging of consumer products. - 8 Implementation of laws, regulations and programs that promote food safety and food worker rights to health care, paid sick leave and insurance. - 9 Implementation of laws and standards that promote a living wage. - 10 Implementation of laws, regulations and programs that promote the safe use and sale of produce from small community and school gardens in retail food facilities, farmersfarmer's markets and schools. - 11 Implementation of laws, regulations and programs that promote a philosophy of a Green Chemistry initiative to develop a consistent means for evaluating risk, reducing exposure, encouraging less-toxic industrial processes, and identifying safer, non-chemical alternatives.
 A Green Chemistry initiative should ensure a comprehensive and collaborative approach to increase accountability and effectiveness of environmental programs across state and local government. - 12 Implement laws and regulations which require health as an equally shared consideration in all General Plan development. - 13 Funding high-quality medical, dental and mental health supports to families, particularly families with small children.
-Supports should include health promotion and disease self-management programs in order to keep families healthy in the community. - 14 Providing stable funding for home visiting and other case management services for families at risk for poor health and social outcomes and reauthorizing and increasing funding for Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program. - 15 Reducing costs, increasing revenue and providing flexibility in the use of state and federal funds for the Health System. - 16 Improving care for elderly and disabled residents by: - Implementing the Coordinated Care Initiative by giving San Mateo the flexibility to spend money on long-term support services in ways that most benefit the client.
+Supports willshould include health promotion and disease self-management programs in order to keep families healthy in the community. - 14 Providing stable funding for home visiting and other case management services for families at risk for poor health and social outcomes and reauthorizing and increasing funding for Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program. - 15 Reducing costs, increasing revenue and providing flexibility in the use of state and federal funds for the Health System.
+Some current examples are the Managed Care Plan and Hospital Fee legislation, opportunities associated with the state's 1115 Medicaid waiver; Specialty Mental Health Medi-Cal waiver and Drug Medi-Cal waiver; opportunities offered by the Affordable Care Act and increased flexibility in the rules for Federally Qualified Health Centers (FQHC) and Older Americans Act. - 16 Improving care for elderly and disabled residents by: - -Implementing the Coordinated Care Initiative by giving San Mateor the flexibility to spend money on long-term support services in ways that most benefit the client, as is being pursued through serving as a pilot for a coordinated and system of supports for older adults and persons with disabilities with Medi Cal coverage within the duals 2015-2016 LEGISLATIVE PROGRAM [15]